Dual-Stream Diffusion for World-Model Augmented Vision-Language-Action Model: Introduction

-{\bf Contribution.} To bridge these contrasting approaches, we propose \textit{{du}al-{st}ream diffusion (\textbf{DUST})}, a VLA architecture that preserves distinct modality streams while facilitating information exchange across them (see Figure~\ref{subfig:dual_stream}).
-DUST employs a multimodal diffusion transformer (MMDiT)~\citep{Esser2024ScalingRF} that maintains separate token streams for actions and future visual observations, each with its own timestep embedding and normalization.
-The two modality streams interact through shared cross-modal attention layers, allowing bidirectional information flow without collapsing modalities into a single latent space.
+To bridge these contrasting approaches, we propose \textbf{du}al-\textbf{st}ream Diffusion (\textbf{DUST}) to resolve this trade-off by maintaining distinct modality streams while facilitating cross-modal exchange (see Figure~\ref{subfig:dual_stream}).
+Built on a multimodal diffusion transformer (MMDiT)~\citep{Esser2024ScalingRF}, DUST utilizes separate token streams for actions and observations that interact through shared cross-modal attention layers.
 On top of this architecture, we introduce a decoupled diffusion training algorithm that applies independent noising schedules to each modality, enabling the model to learn causal relationships between them under various noise configurations~\citep{chen2025diff_forcing, rojas2025diffuseeverything}.
 The network is optimized via modality-specific flow matching losses, allowing actions and observations to evolve according to their respective statistical structures.
-Finally, we introduce a unique sampling strategy for DUST that jointly samples action and visual observations.
+Finally, we introduce a sampling strategy for DUST that jointly samples action and visual observations.
 Specifically, in order to handle the difference between the modalities, we introduce asynchronous denoising, where we take diffusion steps on the high-dimensional vision tokens more frequently than the low-dimensional action tokens.
-As a result, our approach yields scalable test-time scaling that effectively balances efficiency and accuracy.
+As a result, our approach allows test-time scaling that balances efficiency and accuracy.